JavaPantry/BuildSpringMvcWithJavaScriptUI/ReadMe.md

 ## v0.1
 - This is hybrid Spring MVC app where only one page driven by javascript app built with webpack and all other content by Thymeleaf

+## v0.1.1
+- point webpack output to ./target/scaffolding-mvc-version folder so js build result will not interfere with source control